Galusha House: The house

 The front door is not original.
 It was originally topped by a classic fanlight and sidelights.
 The small portico now above the door in front was added when the original door was sold during the 1930s, according to town legend.

 The oldest part of the house (built in 1790, one year before Vermont joined the union as the 14th state) may have been built by John Bliss, who was an early owner of the house and also owned the Jericho Red Mill, (now home of the Jericho Historical Society) which is across the main road from the house.
 (Truman Galusha was also a part owner of the mill during his residence in Jericho.)
-Jericho's Old Red Mill, sometimes called Chittenden Mills, and its very beautiful waterfall on Brown's River, is one of Vermont's most famous scenic sights.
+Jericho's Old Red Mill, sometimes called Chittenden Mills, and its waterfall on Brown's River, is one of Vermont's most famous scenic sights.
 It has been featured in scores of Vermont calendars and magazines.

 The large Federal front part of the house was added in 1809.
 Both the 1790 and 1809 sections of the house are of brick.
 Galusha moved to Jericho in 1824 and the house was occupied by him and his descendants (including the Howe family, two of whom married Truman's daughters.) into the 1930s.

 The small brick home now at the bottom of the lawn at the roadside was once the servant's quarters for the Truman Galusha house.